-The Employer Recognition Scheme (ERS) encourages employers to support the armed forces community and inspire other organisations to follow their lead.
+The Employer Recognition Scheme (ERS) encourages employers to support military personnel and inspire other organisations to follow their lead.

 Cllr Ed Malcolm, Chair of South Tyneside Armed Forces Forum, said: "We're proud and delighted to receive the gold award, which is highly coveted.

 "It reflects our dedication and efforts in supporting our reservist employees and their families.

 "But it doesn't stop with this gold award; we and our partners will continue to go above and beyond to help ex- servicemen and women in our community in recognition of the sacrifices they make."